-It is projected that 85% of software used by organizations will be SaaS by 2025.
+It is projected that 85% of software that organizations use will be SaaS by 2025.

 “As-a-service” annual contract values have increased by over 5x in six years (Information Services Group)

-Annual contract value (ACV) in the SaaS sector has steadily increased since 2015.
+Annual contract value (ACV) in the SaaS sector has steadily grown since 2015.